arXiv/arxiv-docs/README.md

 - Make sure you have your email associated with your commits.

 - Create a "new branch for this request and start a pull request" will be selected
-- Name your branch after your JIRA ticket to link it.
+- Name your branch after your JIRA ticket (if applicable) to link it.
 Ex `arxivce-1503-update-arxiv-docs-readme`.

 <kbd>![Screenshot of how to create a new branch for the edits made in Github](/non-info/05-help-newBranch.png)</kbd>